The annual limit for employees who work with radiation is the lower of:

 The annual limits to the lens of the eye, to the skin, and to the extremities are:

 Each user of radioactive material shall conduct operations so that:

-The dose limit to an embryo/fetus during the entire pregnancy due to occupational exposure of a declared pregnant woman is 500 millirem (5 mSv).
+The dose must be approximately uniform throughout the pregnancy.
 Care shall be taken so that no more than 50 millirem (0.5 mSv) be received during any one month during a declared pregnancy.
-Furthermore, efforts shall be made to avoid substantial variation above uniform monthly exposure rate to a declared pregnant woman.
+Efforts shall be made to avoid substantial variation above the uniform monthly exposure rate to a declared pregnant woman.

-If, by the time the woman informs DRS of the estimated date of conception, the dose to the embryo/fetus has exceeded 450 millirem (4.5 mSv), the limit for the remainder of the pregnancy shall be 50 millirem (0.5 mSv).
+If, by the time the pregnant woman informs DRS of the estimated date of conception, the dose to the embryo/fetus has exceeded 450 millirem (4.5 mSv), the limit for the remainder of the pregnancy shall be 50 millirem (0.5 mSv).

 The use and type of personnel dosimetry is determined by the activities and functions the individual performs.
 By regulation, any person who receives or is likely to receive more than 10 percent of the maximum permissible dose or who enters a high radiation area must be provided with and must wear personnel monitoring devices.

 DRS assigns dosimetry when certain quantities and radionuclides are used.
 Specifically, the use of >10 mCi of P-32 requires the user to wear both an extremity (commonly referred to as a “ring”) and a whole-body dosimeter.
 At usage levels ≤10 mCi of P-32, dose assessments will be performed to evaluate the need for dosimetry.
 Dosimetry is not issued for individuals working with weak beta-emitting radionuclides such as H-3, C-14, P-33, and S-35.

 DRS evaluates use of dosimetry for other radionuclides and quantities on a case-by-case basis.